 “Breastfeeding benefits your baby as it reduces the risk of infections, diarrohea and vomiting, and there are also benefits for mum as it lowers your risk of certain cancers and heart disease.”

-Find out what support is available in Leeds for breastfeeding by visiting http://www.leedsth.nhs.uk/a-z-of-services/leeds-maternity-care/what-we-do/baby-feeding-and-relationships/
+Find out what support is available in Leeds for breastfeeding by visiting this link to the NHS Leeds Teaching Hospitals maternity page. http://www.leedsth.nhs.uk/a-z-of-services/leeds-maternity-care/what-we-do/baby-feeding-and-relationships/

 Notes to editors